 What is the future of the European continent 100 years from now?
 BOZAR and Archa Theatre (Prague) invite you to Myths and Demons, the closing participative debate of the year-long project 1918 European Dreams of Modernity.

 Building on EUNIC Brussels previous initiatives “European Angst” and “Sweating for Europe”, the project, made of 4 panel discussions, has the ambition to rethink a social contract which would take into account the peculiarities of our world today.
 The panel discussions aim to look to the future of Europe, using concepts of “protection” and “care” as a basis.

 We Should All Be Dreaming focuses on the radical potential of dreams as both a healing and a subversive practice.
 Finnish choreographer and director Sonya Lindfors has a simple suggestion: we should all have to dream in a fundamental, utopian way about a communal future.
-In order to turn this dream into reality, you can take part in this almost therapeutic session.

 The Finnish Cultural Institute for the Benelux, together with the Finnish baroque orchestra Ensemble Nylandia, CAV & MA (Centre d’Art Vocal et de Musique Ancienne) and the festival umbrella organisation, Festivals de Wallonie, is supporting a concert series called Baltic Tour.